What to Do When a Spouse Dies: First Steps

 • Contact a funeral home to begin arrangements — they will guide you through what happens next

-• Request multiple certified copies of the death certificate (8–10 is standard; you will need them for financial accounts, insurance, and legal matters)
+• Request multiple certified copies of the death certificate (8–10 is standard — you will need them for banks, insurance, government agencies, and title transfers)

 • Locate your spouse's will, any trust documents, and any pre-arranged funeral plans

-• Notify their employer and ask about final pay, any benefits, or pension
+• Notify their employer and ask about final pay, benefits, pension, or group life insurance

 In the first week

-• Contact the Social Security Administration about survivor benefits (1-800-772-1213) — benefits may be available even if your spouse was not yet retired
+• Contact the Social Security Administration (1-800-772-1213) — survivor benefits may be available, and benefits paid after death must be returned

 • Notify your bank and any joint financial accounts — do not close them yet